ao-libre/aocoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/litecoin-qt` (GUI) or
+- `bin/aocoin-qt` (GUI) or
 - `bin/litecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoin-qt.exe.
+Unpack the files into a directory, and then run aocoin-qt.exe.

 ### macOS